YahooArchive/mojito/docs/dev_guide/intro/mojito_conventions.rst

 ******

-The default controller file is ``controller.server.js``, but you can use the affinity to determing where the controller will be executed and define different versions of the controller with the ``selector`` property in ``application.json``.
+The default controller file is ``controller.server.js``, but you can use the affinity to determining where the controller will be executed and define different versions of the controller with the ``selector`` property in ``application.json``.

 Thus, the syntax for controllers is as follows: ``controller.{affinity}.{selector}.js``,